joseafga/mzbuild/README.md

 Recipes
 ----------
-As the `.spec`,` .PKGBUILD`, `.SlackBuild`, there is also a file with the recipe to follow, no specific extension is required but `.mzb.sh` is recommended.
+As the `.spec`, `PKGBUILD`, `.SlackBuild`, there is also a file with the recipe to follow, no specific extension is required but `.mzb.sh` is recommended.
 This make it explicit that it is a shell script as it also refers to **mzb**uild.

 The file variables are very similar to BananaPKG's *desc* file and have very suggestive names which I believe needs no explanation.